 Elizabeth a.
 Harris possesses a BA in acting, a MA in Theatre with an emphasis in directing, and a MFA in playwriting.
 She has been a practicing professional theatre artist for 25 years.
 Elizabeth has worked for such theatre companies as Cincinnati Shakespeare Company, Ensemble Theatre of Cincinnati, Pittsburgh Civic Light Opera, and Flat Rock Playhouse and has had several original works produced in Atlanta, Cincinnati, and Pittsburgh.
 Elizabeth served as Artistic Director of New Edgecliff Theatre from 2003 to 2006.
 Her play Daughter of War was Cincinnati LAB Theatre’s first workshop staged production.

-Torie Pate is an actor, singer, and teaching artist based in Cincinnati.
-She is pleased to be a part of Cincinnati LAB Theatre in 2020 & took on the role of Co-Artistic Director in 2021.
+Torie Pate is an actor, singer, director, and teaching artist.
+She became the Education Director for Cincinnati LAB Theatre in 2020 & took on the role of Co-Artistic Director in 2021.
 Torie has been with LAB since 2017, when she performed in Led Thespian (in Cincinnati and at the 2018 Edinburgh Fringe).
 Other LAB credits include Married Life (director), The Philosophy of Cavemen (director), Pirouette (Judith), Why Good Things Happen to Bad People (Yolanda), Dog (director), & Four Horses (Pestilence) at the 2021 Edinburgh Fringe Festival.
-Torie has a BA in Theatre from The University of Dayton, and has been a professional theatre artist for over 20 years having performed with such companies as The Children’s Theatre of Cincinnati, Cincinnati Landmark Productions, The Carnegie, The Falcon Theatre, and The Powel Crosley Estate in Sarasota, FL.
-Torie is also a teaching artist (drama and dance) with the Carnegie Visual and Performing Arts Center in Covington.
+Torie has a BA in Theatre from The University of Dayton, and has been a professional theatre artist for over 20 years having performed with such companies as The Children’s Theatre of Cincinnati, Cincinnati Landmark Productions, The Carnegie, The Falcon Theatre, The Drama Workshop, and The Powel Crosley Theatre in Sarasota, FL.
+Torie is also a teaching artist (drama and visual art) with the Carnegie Visual and Performing Arts Center in Covington.

 Alexa Glaser holds a B.A. in Theatre from Butler University.
 Currently, she teaches at the University of Cincinnati's CCM Preparatory Department.
 Some of her favorite credits include: Matty in Cincinnati LAB Theatre's production of The Hired Man, Betta in New Edgecliff Theatre's production of A Soldier's Christmas, and Samantha in EFO Films Marauders.
-Most recently she was seen in LAB’s productions of Shirt.Brown.Honesty (Woman), Four Horses (Famine), as well as their live-streamed productions of Dog (Bailey) and Five Branches (C. Lee).
+Most recently she was seen in LABs productions of Dog (Bailey) and Four Horses (Famine).